10 best sunscreen for babies and toddlers recommended by mums in 2025

 "SPF is the 'sun protection factor', and it's important to choose a sunscreen with a high SPF to ensure a good level of protection.
 The best suncream to purchase is one which has an SPF of at least 30."

-You also want to look for a five-star UV rating in conjunction with a high SPF, as this means it will absorb a high percentage of both UVA and UVB rays.
-If your baby has particularly sensitive or eczema-prone skin, make sure you are using a product that has been clinically tested as suitable for this skin type or use a product that is dermatologist and paediatrician-approved.
+Check4Cancer advises that you also look for a five-star UV rating in conjunction with a high SPF, as this means it will absorb a high percentage of both UVA and UVB rays.
+If your baby has particularly sensitive or eczema-prone skin, make sure you are using a product that has been clinically tested as suitable for this skin type or use a product that is dermatologist—and paediatrician-approved.

 Dr. Laura Geige summarises with the following tips:

-• When selecting sunscreen for your little ones, it's crucial to prioritize safety and effectiveness.
+• When selecting sunscreen for your little ones, it's crucial to prioritise safety and effectiveness.

-• Mineral-based sunscreens containing zinc oxide or titanium dioxide are preferable, as they sit on top of the skin and reflect the sun's rays without being absorbed.
-This reduces the risk of skin irritation or allergic reactions.
+Mineral-based sunscreens containing zinc oxide or titanium dioxide are preferable.
+They sit on top of the skin and reflect the sun's rays without being absorbed, reducing the risk of skin irritation or allergic reactions.

-• I often advise parents to choose products labeled specifically for infants or sensitive skin, as these are formulated to be extra gentle.
+I often advise parents to choose products labelled specifically for infants or sensitive skin, as these are formulated to be extra gentle.

 What is an SPF rating?

-Every sunscreen will have an SPF rating, which is a measure of how much UV radiation is necessary to produce sunburn on protected skin (AKA, skin with sunscreen on).
-When the SPF rating is higher, so is the protection, which is why baby and kids sunscreens typically have the highest SPF rating.
+Every sunscreen has an SPF rating, which measures how much UV radiation is necessary to produce sunburn on protected skin (AKA, skin with sunscreen on).
+When the SPF rating is higher, so is the protection, which is why baby and kid sunscreens typically have the highest SPF rating.

 How to apply sunscreen on babies and toddlers

 When going out in the sun, every exposed part of their skin should be covered in sunscreen about 15-30 minutes before they actually go outside.
 This is easier said than done with wriggly little ones.
-You can make it a fun game or pick a formula that's quick and easy to apply to combat that.
+To combat that, you can make it a fun game or pick a formula that's quick and easy to apply.

-Make sure you cover their face, ears, arms, hands, legs, feet, shoulders, and behind the neck when applying, moving bits of their clothing like straps and sleeves, to get a good amount of coverage.
+When applying, make sure you cover their face, ears, arms, hands, legs, feet, shoulders, and behind the neck, moving bits of their clothing like straps and sleeves to get a good amount of coverage.

 Dr Laura Geige adds the following advice: